 RASHPAL KAUR

-I co-founded a KY Studio in 2005 serving the South Asian community in West London, which I managed for 14 1/2 years pre-covid lockdown.
-I am an independent kundalini yoga teacher, I trained with 3HO (2004) & Kundalini Global(2020.)
+In 2005 I co-founded a Kundalini Yoga studio serving the South Asian community in West London, which I managed for 14 years before the pandemic.
+I am now an independent kundalini yoga teacher, I originally trained with 3HO (2004) & later with Kundalini Global (2020.)

 Sharing the journey to cultivate awareness, come home to radical self love and remember with each conscious breath that we are all Beautifully Human.